×

 If you are thinking about moving to El Nido, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in El Nido can vary greatly depending on the type of accommodation.
 For a simple local house or apartment, the monthly rent can be quite affordable.
 However, for more luxurious villas or beachfront properties, the cost can be significantly higher.
 It's also important to note that buying property can be a complex process for foreigners due to local laws and regulations.
-Overall, while El Nido can be more expensive than other parts of the Philippines due to its popularity as a tourist destination, it is still generally more affordable than many Western countries," said one expat who made the move to El Nido.
+Overall, while El Nido can be more expensive than other parts of the Philippines due to its popularity as a tourist destination, it is still generally more affordable than many Western countries," commented one expat who made the move to El Nido.

 How do I meet people in El Nido?